hamzamu/equineistcom-sv/SiteDoc.md

 Every horse deserves a guardian who knows their needs, their quirks, and their spirit.
 As a horse owner myself, I’ve spent years learning through trial, error, and late-night Google searches.
 I’ve seen horses thrive — and struggle — because of small choices: a wrong saddle pad, an outdated farrier, a missed health sign.

-That’s why I built **EquiKnow**: a real, honest, no-fluff platform made by horse owners, for horse owners.
+That’s why I built **EquiKnow**: a real, honest, no-fluff platform made by horse-owners, for horse-owners.
 No corporate jargon.
 No AI-generated fluff.
 Just practical wisdom, tested tools, and trusted advice — all in your language.

 We’re creating a living library of:
 - **Dozens of expert guides** on everything from lameness prevention to pasture management.